PPA ADULT PROGRAMS

 THE THEATRE PROJECTS

-The Theatre Projects include workshops, rehearsals and live performances of classic and contemporary plays by inmates at three Missouri Department of Corrections adult prisons.
-Each project involves fifteen to twenty-five inmates as performers, designers, and technicians.
-The Theatre Projects give two sets of performances twice a year for an audience that includes prison inmates and staff, inmate families, and outside guests.
+The Theatre Projects are long-term projects consisting of workshops, rehearsals, and live performances of classic, contemporary, and original plays at three Missouri Department of Corrections prisons.
+Each project involves fifteen to twenty-five residents as performers, designers, and technicians.
+The Theatre Projects performs each year for audiences of prison inmates and staff, families, and the public.

 SPOKEN WORD POETRY

-Spoken Word Poetry is an on-going, dynamic program for women inmates who love to write or who have always been shy about writing.
-Together with a professional poet teaching artist, each class explores poetry, spoken word, and examples of short story literature, as a doorway to self-expression and personal writing.
-The poets read their original work for an audience of fellow inmates and community members - which include poetry, songs, and monologues
+Spoken Word Poetry is an on-going workshop for system-impacted adults in three Missouri Department of Corrections prisons who love to write or who have always been hesitant about writing.
+Together with a professional teaching artist, each class explores poetry, playwriting, and short story literature, as a doorway to self-expression and personal writing.
+The writers often read their original work for an audience of fellow residents and community members - which include poetry, songs, and monologues.